1970 Augusta riot: Rebellion and violent suppression

-Repressive Reaction--and Renewed Activism
+Repressive reaction and renewed activism

 In the months that followed, all-White juries convicted the two teenagers charged in Oatman's death, over 100 people active in the riot, and the militants who declared “warfare.”
 The police captain was promoted to chief, the mayor lavished praise on the police department, and the media and political leaders depicted the riot as nothing more than inherently violent people, an angry mob, getting violent and destroying their own neighborhood, for no reason.
-A major FBI investigation into excessive police force brought two officers to trial, but they were acquitted by overwhelmingly-White juries.
+A major FBI investigation into excessive police force brought two officers to trial, but they were acquitted by overwhelmingly White juries.
 Charles Oatman’s mother filed a federal civil rights lawsuit, but it was dismissed on a technicality.
 No White official has been held accountable for any wrongdoing.

 Despite these injustices, the riot galvanized a new wave of activism.
 The fears it generated gave activists new leverage in their demands for change.
-Black voters began to make substantive gains in local politics, a major lawsuit for school desegregation gained renewed momentum, and Black leadership of a newly-created Human Relations Commission won numerous anti-discrimination cases and opened new doors for Black employment.
+Black voters began to make substantive gains in local politics.
+A major lawsuit for school desegregation gained renewed momentum, and Black leadership of a newly created Human Relations Commission won numerous anti-discrimination cases and opened new doors for Black employment.
 Activists memorialized the six victims in solidarity with the four students killed at Kent State University a week earlier and the two students killed at Jackson State University three days later.
-Key participants continued to work for racial justice, in Augusta and in other places.
-And they sought to preserve a very different account of the event.
-“The rebellion Monday, May 11,” a handbill circulating in the community that summer proclaimed, “was an effort of the Blacks in Augusta, in Georgia, and in Amerikka to seek liberation, freedom, and justice…The PEOPLE REVOLTED.”
+Key participants continued to work for racial justice in Augusta and in other places, and they sought to preserve a very different account of the event.
+“The rebellion Monday, May 11,” a handbill circulating in the community that summer proclaimed, “was an effort of the Blacks in Augusta, in Georgia, and in Amerikka to seek liberation, freedom, and justice...The PEOPLE REVOLTED.”

-But amidst these changes, White supremacy showed its resiliency.
+Amid these changes, White supremacy showed its resiliency.
 Rapid White flight to neighboring Columbia County undercut the gains of school desegregation, the Human Relations Commission was weakened and ultimately defunded, and divestment mixed with a fragile capital base decimated the once-bustling principal Black neighborhood.
 Concentrated poverty continued as the economy shifted from industrial manufacturing to low-wage service jobs; in contemporary Augusta, 30% of Black households subsist below the federal poverty threshold.
 The criminality projected onto African Americans in 1970 continues, undergirding the racialized system of mass incarceration that legal scholar Michelle Alexander calls “the new Jim Crow.”
 And the White supremacist narrative of the riot became firmly established as the community’s dominant memory of what happened—erasing the memory of Black grievances, of Black organizing and political intent, and of Black gains in the wake of the rebellion of May 11-12.